Inertia: Partial Initial Pages

 Use Case

-The intranet Laravel application was originally written in 100% Blade pages, and I was tasked getting started with rebuilding everything in Vue.
+The intranet Laravel application I was working on was originally written in 100% Blade pages, and I was tasked getting started with rebuilding everything in Vue.
 I found myself utilizing Pinia to store persistent app-specific data for multi-page sub-apps.
 With this design structure I could load the data I needed to bootstrap the app in the first request, and then omit them in subsequent requests.

 The only problem was that this design pattern wasn't really supported with Inertia unless the entire sub-app was contained within a single page component.
 If the sub-app had multiple pages, the end user should be able to initiate a page load from any page, load the data needed to bootstrap the Pinia store, and then have all subsequent page requests omit any unnecessary page props to speed everything up.